hardope/DSA/README.md

 deque class in collection module has the pop and append function ensbling use in the stack data type

 * Queue Module(Lifo Queue)
      - For push operation "put" method is used
      - For pop operation "get" method is used
      - isempty: isempty function
      - isfull: isfull function
      - Limit can be set bu putting the limit value in the parenthesis when initializing stack

 ##### Caution if you try to pop from an empty stack you'll need to set a timeout parameter

+## Queue
+This is a linear data structure that is open at both ends and the operations are performed in First In First Out (FIFO) last in last out(LILO) order.
+Elements are added at one end(rear, back or tail) and removed from the opposite(head, front) end.

+### Attributes
+* LILO or FIFO
+* enque: Adding element to queue
+* deque: Removing element from queue